14 Jan 2016

 Email Spam: A People’s History

-In 1997, Kevin Costner, inspired by a book written in 1985, somehow talked Warner Brothers into spending 80 Million dollars producing a film he wrote, directed, and starred in glorifying the concept of mail as a key pillar of civilised society.
+In 1997, Kevin Costner, inspired by a book written in 1985, talked Warner Brothers into spending $80M producing a film he wrote, directed, and starred in, glorifying the concept of mail as a key pillar of civilized society.

 The film: The Postman

-Without getting too deep into The Postman’s deep, intricate plot, We’ll summarise the key points:
+Without going too far into The Postman’s deep, intricate plot, we’ll summarize the key points:

 - An unspecified apocalyptic event, known only as “The Doomwar” has plunged mankind into chaos and disorder.

 - A nameless drifter (Costner) finds a postman’s uniform and decides to rebuild the United States, using the postal service as the centrepiece of its new government.

 - Inspired, many join his cause.